 We have a dedicated Support Team that consist of trained clinicians who can help you with any queries regarding therapy or your equipment.
 There is no charge for our support services nor is there an expiration date for this support.

-We have CPAP Machine and masks available for both purchase and hire.
+We have CPAP Machines and masks available for both purchase and hire.
 Hire equipment is available on a monthly basis.
 There are no deposits, lock-in contracts or obligation to buy once the hire is finished.
-If you find the hire successful and wish to purchase one of your own, we will deduct up to 2 months rental from the overall price.
+If you find the hire successful and wish to purchase one of your own, we will deduct the first months rental from the overall price.

 We understand the purchasing of CPAP equipment can be quite expensive which is why we offer a range of interest free payment plans such as OpenPay, Humm (formerly Certegy Ezi-Pay), Zip Money and Afterpay.